codepath/android_guides/Dependency-Injection-with-Dagger-2.md

    }
 ```

 The injector class used in Dagger 2 is called a **component**.
 It assigns references in our activities, services, or fragments to have access to singletons we earlier defined.
-We will need to annotate this class with a `@Component` declaration.
-Note that the activities, services, or fragments that can be added should be declared in this class with individual `inject()` methods:
+We will need to annotate this class with a `@Component` annotation.
+Note that the activities, services, or fragments that are allowed to request the dependencies (by means of the `@Inject` annotation) declared by the modules should be declared in this class with individual `inject()` methods:

 ```java